SOFTINUX/Base/Readme.md

 #### 5. Run the app
 Go to *WebApplication* folder and type `dotnet run`.
-If you prefer, you can also execute this command from solution root folder: `dotnet run --project WebApplication\WebApplication.csproj`
+If you prefer, you can also execute this command from solution root folder: `dotnet run --project WebApplication\SoftinuxBase.WebApplication.csproj`
 (Beware of the path if you are on Linux/MacOS).

 After that, the application is available on <http://localhost:5000/> or <https://localhost:5000/>